BOARD OF DIRECTORS

 Rhoda Schermer, Chairperson

-Rhoda is a former Vice President at several area hospitals in charge of the strategic planning and marketing functions and is now a principle with Strategic Innovation Management providing consultant services to hospitals and health care organizations.
+Rhoda is a former vice president at several area hospitals in charge of strategic planning and marketing functions.
+She is now a principle with Strategic Innovation Management providing consultant services to hospitals and health care organizations.

 Robin Ratliff completed her undergraduate studies at Duke University, and obtained an MBA with a concentration in health and hospital administration from Cornell University.
 After five years of work with a regional health planning agency in northern New Jersey, she joined Hackensack University Medical Center (HUMC).
 During her 27 years as Vice President for Planning at HUMC, the hospital evolved from a 490-bed minor teaching facility to a 770-bed major teaching hospital that achieved national recognition for high quality care.
 Currently retired, she resides in Montclair, NJ.
 Her interests include politics, economics, health care policy, literature, and travel.

 Gil has been a regular contributor to various professional publications, such as Real Estate Finance, The Real Estate Finance Journal, Pratt’s Journal of Bankruptcy Law and Mortgage Developments Annual Review.
-He was a member of the Task Force that prepared previous NJPPN position papers on the Wall St. Bailout and Financial Reform.
+He was a member of the task force that prepared previous NFRPP position papers on the Wall Street bailout and financial reform.

 Ruth Kramer Schoenrock

 Ruth is a Senior Legal Assistant in the Estates and Personal Group of Sullivan & Cromwell LLP.
 She previously held the position of Vice President and Trust Officer at two major private banks.
 She is Past President and a Trustee of the Greater New Jersey Estate Planning Council.
 She has volunteered in the Walk to Defeat ALS for many years, which benefits the ALS Association of Greater New York.

 Ruth has a bachelor's degree in business economics from Rutgers University.